Improving operational performance at Metro

 Apparently, these good results were achieved because the company altered the services provided to citizens (incomplete services and stations skipped, leading to delayed passengers).
-Daniel Bowen, spokesman for the Public Transport Users Association, sustains that “Bypasses and short-running can disrupt hundreds of passengers on each train and the fact that they’re happening so often is a cause for alarm”.
+Daniel Bowen, the spokesman for the Public Transport Users Association, sustains that “Bypasses and short-running can disrupt hundreds of passengers on each train and the fact that they’re happening so often is a cause for alarm”.

 Punctuality above all, literally

 It seems the company is too focused on reaching its punctuality and delivery targets but “forgets” about its clients, Melbourne’s citizens.
-The company receives a quarter performance bonus, based on a “passenger-weighted minutes” formula, but it also applied penalties in case it fails to deliver their service accordingly.
+The company receives a quarterly performance bonus, based on a “passenger-weighted minutes” formula, but it also applied penalties in case it fails to deliver their service accordingly.

-However, as the penalties differ (a higher penalty is applied for a train running late during peak hours than for a train running late during off-peak hours, and a higher penalty is applied when a train is cancelled rather than when the train runs short), the operator chooses to skip stations and to run short services, while still reaching its performance targets and obtaining its bonuses.
+However, as the penalties differ (a higher penalty is applied for a train running late during peak hours than for a train running late during off-peak hours, and a higher penalty is applied when a train is canceled rather than when the train runs short), the operator chooses to skip stations and to run short services, while still reaching its performance targets and obtaining its bonuses.

-For example, from the 550 services altered in March, only 151 were officially recorded as cancelled.
+For example, from the 550 services altered in March, only 151 were officially recorded as canceled.
 Such practices cause citizen dissatisfaction, who spot the opportunity for the Government to apply higher penalties or to increase the performance targets needed to be met by the metro operator.

 In Melbourne, for instance, it succeeded in making the rail network more reliable.
 Even if the trains are almost as punctual today as they were 10 years ago, there are now around 100 million more passengers using the system each year, which makes this a good performance in itself.